itswebny/universal-navigation/README.md

   - Use a development site or run a local version for the beta period. ___This is not the final version.___
   - Test for desktop and mobile on various browsers ([Tool for testing multiple devices](http://responsive.victorcoulon.fr/))
   - Test for any specific needs of the site (accessibility, script conflicts)
-  - Take screenshots and reference in feedback
+  - Take screenshots and reference in feedback (upload screenshots instead of copy/pasting)
   - Share your implementation strategy in Yammer (assume bugs will be fixed)
   - Thank you for participating!